 The Fu Foundation School of Engineering and Applied Science is located on Columbia’s Morningside campus.
 One of the handsomest urban institutions in the country, the 13.1 million gross square feet (gsf) of the Morningside campus comprise more than 200 buildings of housing; off-campus apartments and commercial buildings; recreation and research facilities; centers for the humanities and social and pure sciences; and professional schools in architecture, business, the fine arts, journalism, law, and many other fields.

 From Broadway and 125th Street West to a revitalized Hudson River waterfront, Columbia's 17-acre Manhattanville campus will be a welcoming environment of publicly accessible open space, tree-lined streets, neighborhood-friendly retail, and innovative academic buildings that invite community engagement.
 The Jerome L. Greene Science Center, home to Columbia's Mortimer B. Zuckerman Mind Brain Behavior Institute, and the Lenfest Center for the Arts opened in Spring 2017 and will be joined by the University Forum, a venue for hosting academic conferences, meetings, and symposia; and Columbia Business School by 2021.
 These spaces will house cutting-edge research and teaching in brain science, an art gallery, screening room, and performance spaces, and space for active community engagement.
-The Zuckerman Mind Brain Behavior Institute includes several Columbia Engineering faculty members and will serve as a thriving hub where faculty and students from across Columbia, scholars from around the world, and members of the local community come together in the search for new insights about ourselves, exploring the complexities of the human mind and brain.
+The Zuckerman Mind Brain Behavior Institute includes several Columbia Engineering faculty members and serves as a thriving hub where faculty and students from across Columbia, scholars from around the world, and members of the local community come together in the search for new insights about ourselves, exploring the complexities of the human mind and brain.
 The Institute will also house a community wellness center and an education lab to give hands-on experience in science to local students.

 THE FU FOUNDATION SCHOOL OF ENGINEERING AND APPLIED SCIENCE